ImperialCollegeLondon/EvoSim/src/evosim/fleet.rst

 Electric Vehicles
 =================

-Electric vehicles are defined in a similar fashion to :ref:`charging-posts`.
-Indeed, electric vehicles contain the same attributes, e.g. current latitude and longitude, socket and charger type, as well as extra attributes, such as the car model.
-The simplest way to generate a list of EVs is to use :py:func:`evosim.electric_vehicles.random_electric_vehicles`:
+A fleet of electric vehicles are defined in a similar fashion to :ref:`charging-posts`.
+Indeed, the fleet contains the same attributes, e.g. current latitude and longitude, socket and charger type, as well as extra attributes, such as the car model.
+The simplest way to generate a fleet is to use :py:func:`evosim.fleet.random_fleet`:

 .. doctest:: EVs
     :options: +NORMALIZE_WHITESPACE

-    >>> result = evosim.electric_vehicles.random_electric_vehicles(5, seed=1)
+    >>> result = evosim.fleet.random_fleet(5, seed=1)
     >>> result
        latitude  longitude          socket charger  dest_lat  dest_long  \
     0     51.48       0.24             CCS    SLOW     51.45   8.13e-01